hostjane/hostjane.github.io/_pages/cpanel-whm-vps.md

 ### C. Click Statistics in the menu

-Your private and confidential server root password and IP address is in Statistics.
+Your private and confidential server root password and IP address is in *Statistics*.

 Security Alert